How to Fix Your Mac’s “kernel_task” High CPU Usage Bug

 system_profiler -detailLevel mini | grep "Model Identifier:"command.

-- Move and backup the file relevant to your model, as described.
+- Move and back up the file relevant to your model.
+For example, if your identifier is

-- Reboot into Recovery mode and enable system integrity protection using the
+- Reboot into Recovery mode and enable System Integrity Protection again using the

 Again, this is a last-resort fix.
 Attempt it only if you’re struggling to get anything done due to kernel_task rendering your Mac unusable.
 This isn’t a short-term solution—it persists even after reinstalling your operating system.

 Even so, you’ll also need to repeat this process after every major software update or operating system upgrade, as Apple will restore the file you moved.